Singular-Genomics/G4X-helpers/docs/usage/index.md

 G4X-helpers offers several tools for common post-processing needs, each of which is described in detail in the [CLI features](../features/index.md) section.
 On this page, we will demonstrate how to execute these tools either from the CLI or through a Docker image (depending on how you [installed G4X-helpers](../installation/index.md)).

 ## Quickstart
-If you have installed G4X-helpers and your environment is functional, you can get an overview of the basic usage by calling the main entrypoint `g4x-helpers --help`.
+If you have successfully installed G4X-helpers, you can get an overview of the basic usage by calling the main entrypoint `g4x-helpers --help`.
 Please refer to the sections below for details on how to run a subcommand.

 ![`g4x-helpers --help`](../img/main-help.svg)